finbourne/configuration-sdk-csharp-preview/sdk/docs/ConfigurationSetsApi.md

             try
             {
-                // [EXPERIMENTAL] GetConfigurationSet: Get a configuration set, including all the associated metadata.
+                // [EARLY ACCESS] GetConfigurationSet: Get a configuration set, including all the associated metadata.
 By default secrets will not be revealed
                 ConfigurationSet result = apiInstance.GetConfigurationSet(type, scope, code, reveal, userId);
                 Debug.WriteLine(result);
             }